MundoDele Spanish Grammar

 Spanish Subjunctive

-Learn the main uses of the Spanish subjunctive and how it differs from the indicative.
+Learn the main uses and logic of the Spanish subjunctive.

 Present Subjunctive